Send, receive, and shield emails with PostScale. One API, EU-hosted. PostScale

 • Domain locking — preventing unauthorized transfers

-Popular registrars include Namecheap, Cloudflare Registrar, Google Domains, GoDaddy, and Gandi.
+Popular registrars include Namecheap, Cloudflare Registrar, Squarespace Domains, GoDaddy, OVH, and Gandi.
 Most registrars also offer basic DNS hosting bundled with domain registration, but this bundled DNS service is often limited in features.

 What Is DNS Hosting?